frasep/viya_va_api_export_dev/README.md

 # viya_va_api_export_dev

-This project purposs is to propose programmatic approach to SAS Viya (3.5 and later) Visual Analytics report export through API and ODS Powerpoint use.
+The purpose of this project is to allow programmatic approach to SAS Viya (one for 3.5 and one for Viya 4) Visual Analytics report export through API and ODS Powerpoint use.